kristiprifti/Implementing-Face-Detection-Authentication-in-the-Nao-Robot/README.md

 # Week 12 of 04/05/20:

+KRISTI & KRUTARTH:

+• Using file testrequets.py to do the data posting to the website

+• Another way of doing data posting is by using mechanize pyhton libary  (mechanize.py)

 REPORT FROM ALL GROUP MEMBERS:

 • Created the program that asks the user to input the date and starting time of class.